 - It is used to fight infections having to do with chronic granulomatous disease.

-- If you have heart disease, talk with your doctor.
+- If your child has heart disease, talk with your child’s doctor.
 The flu-like side effects of interferon may be stressful to heart patients.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.